serverless/dashboard/docs/faq.md

 **Should I use Serverless Console to monitor my produciton evironment?**

 Go for it!
-We hope you can find errors, and slowness faster with Serverless Console, that saidw we know we are lacking key production readiness features like alerting and logs that are needed before Console should be your only tool.
+We hope you can find errors, and slowness faster with Serverless Console, that said we know we are lacking key production readiness features like alerting that are needed before Console should be your only tool.

 **How can I use console to analyze and predict costs?**